nisenboim/ML/PA1.md

 ##Training a Model

 First, we define that the K-fold cross validation strategy should be implemented for training.
-We chose K = 5 to arrive to abalance between bias and variabilit yof the model
+We choose K = 5 to arrive to a balance between bias and variability of the model

 ```r